How To Ship Modular Aluminum Melters

 Mode of Transport

-Most likely sea freight using a vessel equipped for OOG cargo.
-Consider inland transport (road or rail) to/from ports.
-The most suitable mode of transport will depend on various factors, including cost, transit time, and the specific requirements of the shipment.
+Sea freight is the most probable mode of transport, utilising a vessel equipped for handling OOG cargo.
+Consider inland transport options (road or rail) to and from ports, as required.
+The most suitable mode of transport will depend on several factors, including cost considerations, transit time requirements, and the specific requirements of the shipment.

 Insurance

-Secure comprehensive cargo insurance covering potential damage or loss during transit.
-Adequate insurance coverage is essential to protect against potential losses during transit.
+Secure all-risks cargo insurance to cover potential damage or loss during transit.
+Adequate insurance coverage is essential to protect against potential financial losses during transit.

 Tracking

-Utilise tracking systems to monitor the shipment's progress.
-Real-time tracking allows for monitoring the shipment's location and status throughout the journey.
+Implement tracking systems to monitor the shipment's progress and location throughout the journey.
+Real-time tracking provides valuable insights into the shipment's location and status.

 Delivery & Inspection